lijozech-12/sawtooth-supplychain/README.md

 docker exec -it supply-shell bash
 ```

-Once inside the shell, you might try running the one of the update scripts to
+Once inside the shell, you might try running one of the update scripts to
 see live updates populate in an example web app.
-First navigate to the server
+First, navigate to the server
 directory:

 ```bash